 - Chill your butter until it is partially solidified, but still a little melted in the middle.

 - Beat the sugars into the butter, then beat in the egg, cream and vanilla.

 - Mix together the dry ingredients and then add it to the butter mixture.

 - Portion out and bake until delicious.

-There are a few tips I want to share with you so you can have the best cookies ever.
+There are a few tips I want to share with you so you can have the best brown butter chocolate chip cookies ever.

 - Use chopped chocolate.
 I love chocolate chips, but cookies these good deserve the pools of chocolate you get when you use chopped chocolate.
 Experiment with different brands of bars.
 If you find a salted chocolate, even better!

 - Allow the dough to rest.
 I like to let the dough rest for about 30 minutes before I turn on the oven to preheat.
 This allows all the flavors to meld together and make them even better.
 You don't need to chill the dough when you rest it, but it can help, if you also prefer your cookies to not spread as much.